Aaron Brown (sprinter): World medals and Rio Olympics

 At the 2015 World Championships in Athletics, Brown ran a 10.03 wind assisted at +2.1 m/s in the heats of the 100 m, though in the semifinals he ran 10.15, missing the final again.
 Team Canada repeated their bronze medal win in the relay, running a 38.13 with Andre De Grasse, Brendon Rodney, and Justyn Warner.

 Brown continued to set faster and faster times as his career progressed.
 In 2016 Brown ran a 9.96 in the 100 m joining Andre De Grasse in the sub-10 second club.
 Brown beat Tyson Gay in the preliminaries at the Star Athletics meet in Florida while running the 9.97.
 In the final, he finished second to Marvin Bracy, who ran a 9.94 in front of Brown's 10.01.

 He participated as part of Canada's Olympic team in Rio de Janeiro.
 In his initial sprint distance of the 100 metres he ran 10.24 in the heats and did not advance into the semifinals.
 While he did advance to the semis in the 200 metres with a 20.23, his 20.37 there did not get him into the final race.

-Brown was part of the 4 x 100 m relay team, which finished third in their heats.
+Brown was part of the 4 × 100 m relay team, which finished third in their heats.
 In the final, the team initially appeared to have come agonizingly close to a medal, having placed 0.02 seconds behind the third-place United States team and setting the national record.
 However, the American team was disqualified for an improper baton pass, handing the bronze to Canada and Brown.
-He ran together with anchor De Grasse, Brendon Rodney, Akeem Haynes, and Mobolade Ajomale, who only ran in the heats.
+He ran together with anchor De Grasse, Brendon Rodney, Akeem Haynes, and Bolade Ajomale, who only ran in the heats.